 The President's legislative responsibilities are founded in his constitutional duties and powers.
-In executing his executive duties, the President generally outlines legislative recommendations through the Inaugural address, State of the Union address, Budget, Economic Report, and other communications.
-The compilation of these recommendations constitutes the President's Program.
-In supporting the President's Program, Executive branch agencies: (1) submit to the Congress legislative proposals needed to carry out the President's Program; (2) convey the Administration's views on legislation that the Congress has under consideration; and (3) recommend approval or disapproval of bills passed by the Congress.
+In executing his executive duties, the President generally outlines legislative recommendations through the Inaugural address, State of the Union addresses, Budget, Economic Report, and other communications.
+In supporting the President's legislative priorities, Executive branch agencies: (1) submit to the Congress legislative proposals needed to carry out the President's Program; (2) convey the Administration's views on legislation that the Congress has under consideration; and (3) recommend approval or disapproval of bills passed by the Congress.